HamSCI/MSQP/Zenodo.md

     3. To access a draft click on the inbox icon next to the "+" icon in the top right corner of the screen (refrence picture in step 1) and click on the "uploads" tab.
 5. Click "upload files"
    1. <img width="839" height="416" alt="Image" src="https://github.com/user-attachments/assets/7d035966-5ee4-4224-8b41-6c4902b9ba34" />
-7. Find the WAV files you uploaded and add them.
+7. Find the ZIP files you created and add them to the upload area.
    1. If the file ammount exceeds the maximum of 100 files, compress all files into a zip file to upload.
 8. It would be usefull to upload the wsjtx_log.adi and ALL.TXT files as well.
    1. These files can be trimmed to just the times of the MSQP.